Skip to main content

 Tip

-You can reuse the saved configuration for other processes of the same type by downloading it as a JSON file.
-From the Workflow Editor, click the three dots on a desired process and select Download.
+You can reuse the saved configuration for other processes by downloading it as a JSON file.
+From the Workflow Editor, click the More Options menu (more-options-icon.png) on a desired process and select Download.
+Then click Upload in your new process' menu and select a JSON file that contains the desired configuration.

 Export Process SQL Query Guidelines